-The Democratic Push to End Unemployment
+A Promise So Big, Democrats Aren’t Sure How to Keep It

 For some Democratic policy wonks, the trade-offs in both economic and political capital seem the most salient.
 What do you give up by implementing a jobs guarantee?
 What comes first: a public option for health insurance, or a major jobs plan, or an expansion of the Earned Income Tax Credit, or a universal child allowance, or a major educational debt-relief plan, or postal banking—all of which are ideas being pushed by Democratic presidential aspirants right now?

-“How much in life do you you spend money on the last mile?”
+“How much in life do you spend money on the last mile?”
 Gene Sperling, who was the director of the National Economic Council under Obama, asked me.
 “There are big, long-term unemployment problems, right?
 That’s complicated.
-Those are people need a lot of help.
+Those are people who need a lot of help.
 They need a lot of support.
 Is that really the issue, or is the issue that the working poor are not making enough money to support their families?
-If you’re going to spend a trillion dollars on something huge…There’s an element here of people not thinking about what they’re actually trying to.”
+If you’re going to spend a trillion dollars on something huge …There’s an element here of people not thinking about what they’re actually trying to do.”

 In a technocratic sense, perhaps.
 But the technocratic problems that a jobs guarantee poses are not impossible to solve.

 There are good models.
 RecycleForce, for instance, cuts the recidivism rate of recently incarcerated individuals to 26 percent, versus a national rate of 64 percent, Keesling told me.
 And it saves the taxpayer $1.20 for every dollar invested.
-Surveys show that similar jobs programs have raised both earnings and employment rates for their participants, and also “decreased family public benefit receipt, raised school outcomes among the children of workers, boosted workers’ school completion, lowered criminal justice system involvement among both workers and their children, improved psychological well-being, and reduced longer-term poverty,” a survey by the Georgetown Law Center on Poverty and Inequality found.
-“There may be additional positive effects, such as increased child support payments and improved health.”
+Surveys show that similar jobs programs have raised both earnings and employment rates for their participants, and also “decreased family public benefit receipt, raised school outcomes among the children of workers, boosted workers’ school completion, lowered criminal-justice system involvement among both workers and their children, improved psychological well-being, and reduced longer-term poverty,” a survey by the Georgetown Law Center on Poverty and Inequality found.
+“There may be additional positive effects, such as increased child-support payments and improved health.”

 Scaling up transitional jobs initiatives would be a good start, then.
 “There’s nothing resembling an entitlement that supports a person coming home from prison right now,” Sam Schaeffer, the executive director of the Center for Employment Opportunities, a New York-based nonprofit that provides jobs and training to the formerly incarcerated in 20 cities, told me.
 “To really tackle this challenge, there should be some unifying mechanism, with a mix of workforce programs, anti-poverty programs, nutrition assistance, housing, and more.
 We’ll pay $82 billion a year to incarcerate people.
 We don’t make anything like a similar investment on reentry.”